-Looking for 7 practical ways to be more self-confident?
+Looking for 7 practical ways to be self confident?
 Be it at work, while speaking, dating, or in yourself?
 Stick around for these tips!

 What is self-confidence?

-Before we start with the 7 practical tips, we must understand what exactly self-confidence is!
+Before we start with the practical tips to be self confident, we must understand what exactly self-confidence is!

 Self-confidence is an attitude about your skills and abilities.
 It means you accept and trust yourself and have a sense of control in your life.
 You know your strengths and weakness well, and have a positive view of yourself.
 You set realistic expectations and goals, communicate assertively, and can handle criticism.

 Okay, so now that we have an excellent description of self-confidence, I want to tell you what sparked this post.